 If you wait to start treatment or do not wear the splint as you are told, you may have to wear it longer.
 Surgery is rarely needed except for more severe fractures.

-Your splint is made out of hard plastic or aluminum.
+Your splint is made of hard plastic or aluminum.
 A trained professional should make your splint to make sure it fits correctly and your finger is in the right position for healing.

 - Your splint should be snug enough to hold your finger in a straight position so that it does not droop.
 But it should not be so tight that it cuts off blood flow.